 A Guide to PCP [Personal Contract Purchase]

-PCP was designed initially to be a personal leasing contract for private individuals, However, because PCP is now classed as a conditional sale agreement it offers protection under the Consumer Credit Act 1974 and the Financial Services Regulations 2004.
+Here is your guide to PCP car finance, you will find all the information you need to know when considering Personal Contract Purchase and how it works.
+PCP was designed originally to be a personal leasing product for private individuals, However, because PCP is now classed as a conditional sale agreement, it offers private individuals protection under the Consumer Credit Act 1974 and the Financial Conduct Authority.

-Personal Contract Purchase plan allows you the flexibility to set the contract term and mileage per annum at the start of the agreement, then at the end of the term, you have the option to either purchase the vehicle, or simply hand it back to the finance provider.
+Personal Contract Purchase gives you the flexibility to set your own preferred contract term and mileage per annum at the start of the agreement, then at the end of the contract, you are given three options, either purchase the vehicle outright, part exchange the vehicle with a dealer and any equity going towards the deposit on your next vehicle, or simply hand your vehicle back to the finance company and walk away.

 Breaking it down into